 Ready to increase your revenue?

 Not all accounting professionals share the same skill set, this is especially true with legal accounting.
+Niching into law firm accounting, along with these pricing strategies can be a game changer for your business.

 Starting out you may have offered lower rates to law firms.
 As your attorney practice grew, your skills sharpened.
 You gained insights into your clients’ specific needs.
 Of course, this means your value increased too.